 7print("six_images:", admit_prefix(480, [576] * 6, context_limit=4096, output_reserve=800))1one_image: admit

 2six_images: compress_or_rejectLate fusion is common in dual-encoder retrieval or classification systems.
 Each modality is encoded mostly independently, pooled into a compact embedding, and merged by a lightweight head.
-This design supports indexed scoring, but cannot by itself produce answers grounded in detailed visual tokens because a generative decoder is absent from that path:
+This design supports indexed scoring, but can't by itself produce answers grounded in detailed visual tokens because a generative decoder is absent from that path:

 Highly modular for scoring.
 Encoders can be swapped independently, and a retrieval path avoids a long generative multimodal prefix.